Aleksbgbg/Vulkan/README.md

 - stb_vorbis (for decoding vorbis audio files)

 glm will definitely be removed in the future, and stb_vorbis could potentially be removed in the future (in favour of a custom OPUS implementation) if time allows.
 However, the other dependencies would take too much time to implement from scratch.

-## Portability
-Yomi is portable and currently runs on Windows, Linux, and MacOS.
-More platforms may be added in the future and the porting process is fairly straightforward.

 ## Points of Interest
 Many interesting programming problems have been solved during the development of Yomi.